Colusa County Truck Accident Lawyers

 - Broken Bones — Fractures are quite common in truck accidents due to the crash intensity.
 Hairline fractures can heal on their own with minimal medical intervention.
 However, crushed bones are a severely painful condition, requiring surgery, rehabilitation, and extensive healing time.

-- Lacerations & Cuts – Broken glass, flying debris, and metal fragments from a truck collision can cause lacerations and deep cuts.
-These injuries may cause infection, severe bleeding, and scarring.
+- Lacerations & Cuts — Broken glass, flying debris, and metal fragments from a truck collision can cause lacerations and deep cuts.
+These injuries can lead to infection, severe bleeding, and scarring.

 Settlement in a case where a client was injured while unloading commercial truck; client sustained crush injuries to legs– JUDD ROSS ALLEN